jeffmm/cmake_tutorial/v5-documentation/README.md

 }
 ```

-Now when you are building your project, you can build the documentation using the `docs` make target, assuming you have doxygen installed
+When you are building your project, you can now build the documentation using the `docs` make target, assuming you have doxygen installed

 ```bash
 mkdir build